andreymal/mini_fiction/README.rst

 Library CMS on Python for fanfics.
 Currently in development.

-Short feature list: fanfics with genres, characters and events; comments with trees;
-search (by Sphinx); user profiles with contacts; moderation of fanfics and comments;
-favorites and bookmarks; notices from administrator; PJAX-like loading of page content;
+Short feature list: fanfics with genres, characters and events; comments with trees; search (using `Sphinx <http://sphinxsearch.com/>`_); user profiles with contacts; premoderation of fanfics; favorites and bookmarks; notices from administrator; PJAX-like loading of page content; customizable design;
-customizable design; primitive plugin system.
+primitive plugin system.

 CMS currently in Russian, and we would be grateful for the translation of all phrases in English.

 Quick start